 The broken connector on the fuel line of the Honda 60hp outboard motor was replaced.

-The battery housing on the new Dumber Jet was fixed.
+The battery housing on the new Dumper Jet was fixed.

 The faulty gray water valve stem in the downstairs bathroom of the PRBO house was replaced.